 Given the smaller distance between some cities in Croatia, it is possible to combine two cities in one city break.
 So we can recommend you to visit the city of Zagreb with Split, with a visit to National park Plitvice Lakes, the oldest and the most famous Croatian national park, located just in the middle on the way from Zagreb to Split.
 You can check on our blog post 18 amazing waterfalls in Croatia for more info about Plitvice Lakes.
 Full itinerary City Break Zagreb and Split you can find in our City breaks offer.

-Dubrovnik and Split can be easily combined in a one trip as their distance is only three hours driving.
+Dubrovnik and Split can be easily combined in one trip as their distance is only three hours driving.
 We can guarantee that you will enjoy a scenic drive along Croatia’s Dalmatian coast and amazing panoramic views of the Dalmatian islands on the way to Dubrovnik from Split.

-Also due to the short distance it is possible to combine a visit to cities Rovinj and Pula in the region of Istra.
-On your way between those two cities we recommend a visit to the National park Brijuni, on the Brijuni Islands.
+Also due to the short distance, it is possible to combine a visit to cities Rovinj and Pula in the region of Istra.
+On your way between those two cities, we recommend a visit to the National park Brijuni, on the Brijuni Islands.
 The Brijuni Islands makes one of 8 Croatian national parks and they are home to Safari park with wild animals.

 If you have read our blog 18 amazing waterfalls in Croatia, you may have noticed that we are thrilled with the Krka National Park.
-You can easily arrange visit to Krka National park with your city break that includes cities of Sibenik, Zadar and even Split since Krka National Park is located not far away from Šibenik.
+You can easily arrange a visit to Krka National park with your city break that includes cities of Sibenik, Zadar, and even Split since Krka National Park is located not far away from Šibenik.
 Cities Šibenik and Zadar can be visited on a day excursion if you are staying in Split.
 More ideas for excursions from Split you can find in our blog post – Excursions from Split

-We are tailor-made tours specialists and destination experts so if you are looking for unique and unforgettable holidays in Croatia and region, get in touch we will be happy to help you and create a custom tour for you!
+We are tailor-made tours specialists and destination experts so if you are looking for unique and unforgettable holidays in Croatia and the region, get in touch we will be happy to help you and create a custom tour for you!

 You can check our offer of City breaks in Croatia.
 We can also make a custom tour for you by combining any of the Croatian cities as well as cities in the region.